Snownee/Lychee/docs/recipe.md

 ### Anvil Crafting

-It is not recommended to add contextual conditions or actions to the recipe, because JEI/REI does not support drawing extra things on an anvil recipe.
+It is not recommended to add actions to the recipe, because they cannot be displayed on JEI/REI at the moment.

 This recipe type is not [repeatable](concepts.md#repeatability).